lawrencelomax/LLReactiveMatchers/README.md

     	expect(results[2]).to.equal(RACTuplePack(@"3", @"4"));
     });

-As ```LLReactiveMatchers``` subscribes to Signals when the expectation is resolved, none of the events sent via Subjects will get passed through to the Signal composed with ```combineLatest``` as the Subjects have sent their events before subscription.
-One way around this would be to use a ```RACReplaySubject``` which sends all the events.
-This would not have the desired effect as Replay Subjects are greedy and send all their accumilated events on subsciption, so the ordering that events of events sent by ```subject1``` and ```subject2``` are ignored.
+As all the matchers subscribe to Signals when the expectation is resolved, none of the events sent via Subjects will get passed through to the Signal composed with ```combineLatest```; the Subjects have sent their events before the composed Signal is subscribed to.
+It would be wrong to rectifty this with a ```RACReplaySubject``` to re-send events on subscription as Replay Subjects are greedy and will send all their accumilated events on subsciption.
+This will ignore the ordering in which events were sent by ```subject1``` and ```subject2```, essential for the behaviour we wish to test.

-The matchers accept ```LLSignalTestRecorder```s in place of a Signal, allowing the values that a Signal to be subscribed to before the matcher evaluates.
-This is equivalent subscribing to subscribing to a Signal with a ```RACReplaySubject``` and matching against the replay subject.
+The matchers accept ```LLSignalTestRecorder``` in place of a Signal.
+By creating the ```LLSignalTestRecorder``` *before* Subjects send their values, the composed Signal will receive values sent by the Subjects.
+This is equivalent subscribing to subscribing to the composed Signal with a ```RACReplaySubject``` and matching against the Replay Subject.

     it(@"should send nexts when either signal sends multiple times", ^{
         LLSignalTestRecorder *recorder = [LLSignalTestRecorder recordWithSignal:signal];